Deal to create $22 billion German property giant stumbles - News Break

 Deal to create $22 billion German property giant stumbles

-DUESSELDORF, July 23 (Reuters) - Europe's biggest real estate takeover could fall through, at least for now, after Germany's Vonovia (VNAn.DE) warned on Friday that it likely had not secured the backing of enough shareholders in its target Deutsche Wohnen (DWNG.DE).
+DUESSELDORF (Reuters) -Europe’s biggest real estate takeover could fall through, at least for now, after Germany’s Vonovia warned on Friday that it likely had not secured the backing of enough shareholders in its target Deutsche Wohnen.

 The deadline for Deutsche Wohnen shareholders to tender stock passed at midnight on Wednesday and Vonovia needs to collect at least 50% of its rival’s shares for the deal to proceed.